cristianstoichin/proposals/dark_mist_proposal.md

 **Try It Yourself:**
 1. Visit https://admin.short-ly.net/login
 2. Create a test account or use demo credentials (available upon request)
-3. Upload a document to see the file processing in action
+3. Upload a document to see the document summarization in action
 4. Notice the responsive design (works perfectly on mobile - crucial for field underwriters)
 5. Experience the real-time Bedrock integration